Hiluhree/alx-low_level_programming/0x0C-more_malloc_free/README.md

 	+ If new_size is equal to zero, and ptr is not NULL, then the call is equivalent to free(ptr).
 Return NULL
 	+ Don’t forget to free ptr when it makes sense
 		- FYI: The standard library provides a different function: realloc.
 Run man realloc to learn more.
++ Task 5: [We must accept finite disappointment, but never lose infinite hope](): A program that multiplies two positive numbers.

+	+ Usage: mul num1 num2
+	+ num1 and num2 will be passed in base 10
+	+ Print the result, followed by a new line
+	+ If the number of arguments is incorrect, print Error, followed by a new line, and exit with a status of 98
+	+ num1 and num2 should only be composed of digits.
+If not, print Error, followed by a new line, and exit with a status of 98
+	+ You are allowed to use more than 5 functions in your file
+		- You can use bc (man bc) to check your results.